 I have no problem believing this Inuit legend.
 The polar bear spirit is tremendously powerful, and replete with themes of transformation.
 Indeed, when we find ourselves in the midst of transition, the polar bear is the perfect totem upon which to rely.
 I highly encourage humbly requesting the presence of polar bear spirit in times of change.
 This regal creature (when approached respectfully in the energetic realms) is monumentally helpful for the initiate looking to advance to the next soul-level of life.

-There's more cool symbolic polar bear facts.
-Here's a quick-list of symbolic polar bear attributes you might find helpful:
+There’s more cool symbolic polar bear facts.
+Check out the quick-list of symbolic polar bear attributes shown below…

 Furthermore, polar bear camouflage is symbolic of blending in with our environment.
 It’s quite alright to be unique, and express ourselves in individual ways.
 However, sometimes we could take a cue from the polar bear…stand back, observe, blend in…then…suddenly…come out of the veils of snow and show our most powerful selves when least expected.
 Magic!
 Sometimes our best strategy is to cloak ourselves in shadow, only to emerge with power we have stored while we were robed in the silence of hibernation.

 As if camouflage wasn’t enough, the polar bear crouches low on ice floats so as to reduce its shadow.
 This way, the bear is less detectable by seals (who are quite astute, and cautious not to get nabbed by the Great White bear).

 Patience is another key symbolic polar bear fact.
 These bears know all about waiting for the right moment.
 They’ll walk 15+ miles, swim up to 200 miles, and wait for hours to snatch their prey.